Research

 Access to care for back pain, food insecurity, and abnormal vaginal bleeding.
 Overcoming the barriers to care posed by the high costs of transportation to clinic and missing work.
 Care delivered in a way that respects both dignity and privacy.
 Those were some of the top healthcare priorities that women in rural Rwanda identified in an International Journal of Gynecology and Obstetrics study.

 Type 1 diabetes, sickle cell disease, and rheumatic and congenital heart disease.
 In the United States, if people with any of these diseases walk through a hospital’s doors, they can get treated.
 Their treatment is typically swift and, by and large, effective.
-Yet, in low-income nations, these conditions can be a death sentence, together claiming the lives of more than 175,000 children and adults living in extreme poverty every year.
-More than 80 percent of these deaths could be avoided if people living in poor, rural areas of low-income countries had access to the highly effective treatment routinely available in the United States and other wealthy countries.
+Yet, in low-income nations, these conditions can be a death sentence.
+Dr. Gene Bukhman, a cardiologist and medical anthropologist at Brigham and Women’s Hospital and the executive director of the Center for Integration Science, has long advocated for a new “science of integration” to advance global health equity.

-The stepped-wedge cluster randomized controlled trial evaluated expanding an existing HIV and tuberculosis (TB) CHW program to include NCDs, malnutrition and TB screening, as well as family planning and antenatal care (ANC).
+The stepped-wedge cluster randomized controlled trial evaluated expanding an existing HIV and tuberculosis community health worker program to include NCDs, malnutrition, and tuberculosis screening, as well as family planning and antenatal care.